Organizing Terraform Configurations (Single-Instance vs. Multi-Instance Root Modules)

 3. Upgradability - Control the flow of provider and module upgrades across environments.

-4. Visibility - Make it obvious to readers which environments exist and what resources they contain.
+4. Clarity - Make it obvious to readers which environments exist and what resources they contain.

 5. Security - Isolate production state from non-production state for compliance rules and reduce the blast radius of any change.